sedostheatre/sedos.co.uk/input/shows/2020-working-a-musical.md

 Songs by **CRAIG CARNELIA**, **JAMES TAYLOR**, **MARY RODGERS**, **MICKI GRANT**, **STEPHEN SCHWARTZ**, **SUSAN BIRKENHEAD** and **LIN-MANUEL MIRANDA**

 From the book by **STUDS TURKEL**

-**BOX OFFICE GREMLINS**

-Our online box office currently has some badly timed gremlins in the system, for which we apologise.
-You will be able to click through to a performance and see the available seats, but once you have put your details in, you cannot check out.
-We can sell tickets on the door at the theatre before performances so please do head to the Bridewell to enjoy the show.
-If you would like to be emailed when the box office is up and running again, please email admin@sedos.co.uk and we will let you know when the gremlins have gone.